Aderopo/Commercial_Analysis/README.md

-# TG Support Analysis
+# Superbowl Commercials

 ### Project Overview

-This analysis will offer insights to enhance IT service management, streamline request handling, and improve resource allocation.
+This analysis will provides insights into the attributes of Super Bowl commercials, ad spending, and audience engagement.

 ### Data Source

+Dataset: The primary dataset used for this analysis is "superbowl_commercial.csv" file, which contains detailed information about Brands, Views, and costs.